 If you have any questions about certain fields on the forms, you can leave them blank.
 However, please fill out as many of the blanks as possible before coming to the appointment.
 There are sample forms available on the link above.
 Please make sure to follow the instructions closely to prevent application delays,

-At the appointment, OIA will provide you with a signed copy of the W-7 (ITIN application document).
-You will need to provide this signed W-7 to your department's HR or financial office and/or may need to upload the document to Workday to receive your scholarship or award.
+- Provide this signed W-7 to your department's HR or Dean of Student's office.
+In some cases, you must also provide a copy to your department's administrator, or HR representative.
 If you have any questions about where or how to submit your signed W-7, please follow up with your department directly.
 A good place to start is the person or office who instructed you that you needed an ITIN.
 See more information in our receiving your award section below.